diagrams/diagrams-doc/doc/manual.rst

 ``diagrams-cairo`` was the first officially supported backend, and has quite a few advanced features that other backends do not have:

-* `Diagrams.Backend.Cairo.Text`:mod: has functions for working with text and creating diagrams from text with proper bounding boxes (though currently it seems a bit buggy).

 * `Diagrams.Backend.Cairo.List`:mod: exports the `renderToList`
   function, which can convert a 2D diagram to a matrix of pixel color